Published on May 13th, 2016 | by Brooks Hitchcock0

 Thinking that bigger is better.
 A small yet well-designed kitchen can go much farther in value than a larger design that is lacking efficiency.
 Many people think ‘bigger’ when it comes to kitchen remodeling.
 However, bigger is not always better.
 If you have a big kitchen with a lot of space, but you have to walk all the way across the space to reach the pantry while you cook, it is going to be an inconvenience.
 A slightly smaller design with convenient fixtures and adequate space makes for a more efficient kitchen.

 Taking the cheaper option.
-“Sometimes the cheaper option is fine, but not when it comes to home remodeling,” said Greg Flanagan of Edina Painting.
+“Sometimes the cheaper option is fine, but not when it comes to home remodeling,” said a spokesperson for Edina Painting Company.
 “Your kitchen cabinets must be sturdy and able to last.
 Spending a few extra dollars on solid, reliable cabinetry that can resist wear and tear is in your best interest when remodeling your kitchen.
 It may be more expensive up front, but it will save you big expenses in the long run.”

 Following trends.
 Style comes and goes.
 With that being the case, do not let current trends or fads influence your design too much.
 You may end up hating the design a few years down the road.
 You will then have to spend more money on a completely new design.
 Focus on complimenting the rest of the house and showcasing your personality with your design instead.